vbookshelf/myOfflineAi-ChatConsole/README.md

 The app supports math notation and code rendering making it ideal for use as an offline tutor or for offline coding practice.
 There's also a webcam photo feature that allows for homework problems, hand drawn diagrams and other info to be quickly photographed and attached to the chat - just hold the page in front of the webcam and press a button to take a photo.

+You can also create specialized multimodal Ai tools for summarization, translation, information extraction, and many more uses.

 [ Project in progress... ]

 <br>